-Central supports the Cambridge Self Help Food Bank.
+Central supports the Cambridge Food Bank.

 Members of Central are involved throughout our community.
 Everything from the Bridges, to the Ontario Christian Gleaners, from Special Olympics to the Trinity Community Table.